sharllesse/Logicraft_2/README.md

 # Logicraft 2

+A personal deep-dive into game engine architecture, bridging Native C# and C++ to implement features I've wanted to learn.

 > [!IMPORTANT]
 > This is a personal learning sandbox.
 Being a student, I've worked on many group, solo, or obscure projects where I've been implementing many features.
 >